 The code described and made available on this web page is distributed under the GNU LGPL license.

-SPARSE_GRID_CC is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+sparse_grid_cc is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-SGMGA, a C library which creates sparse grids based on a mixture of 1D quadrature rules, allowing anisotropic weights for each dimension.
+SGMGA, a C code which creates sparse grids based on a mixture of 1D quadrature rules, allowing anisotropic weights for each dimension.